-Emergency Contact Information Policy 5023
+Emergency Contact Information

-Parents must complete an emergency information update on PowerSchool annually for each child enrolled in the district.
-The card should list the family physician's name, where parents or a responsible adult can be located, and any necessary emergency instructions.
+Parents must complete and update a student information sheet from PowerSchool on an annual basis for each child enrolled in the district.
+This includes all parent and emergency contact information.
+The district also sends home a form from the nurse's office for parents to include: the family physician's name, where parents or a responsible adult can be located, and any necessary emergency instructions.
 Parents must promptly inform the school if this contact information changes during the school year.